How to Find Apartments for Rent by Owner in New York City

 Beginning Your Search

-There are other sites that claim they have an inventory of listings by owner.
-While this may be true, you will be charged a fee for subscription.
-It may be cheaper in the long run than paying a broker’s fee, but just keep in mind that it isn’t free and many of those listings may actually already exist on other sites for free.
+It may be cheaper in the long run than paying a broker’s fee, but keep in mind that it isn’t free and many of those listings may already exist on other sites for free.

 Going by Foot

 This is not a method that is recommended for Manhattan as signs in windows are rare and you will likely encounter large buildings and high-rises.

 Unless there is a particular building you have been eyeing, skip the walking.